jsarriaa/PHGv2Tools/Example_database/README.md

 - Ref.fa
 - anchors.gff

-*** Ensure to have the proper phgtools conda and intalled the phg software
+*** Ensure to have the proper phgtools conda and installed the phg software

 It will give a 3 genomes pangenome using a reference genome and its gene annotation.
 There is also a raw fastq (doomie) imitating a low density sequence.

-This is the initial matherial to start the pangenome:
+This is the initial material to start the pangenome:
 ```
 phg_v2_example/
 ├── data